bbauska/HTML5-webdev/html-basics.md

 **2. Canvas:**

 Canvas is a HTML element is used to draw graphics on a web page.
 It is a  bitmap with an “immediate mode” graphics application programming interface (API) for drawing on it.
-The `<canvas>` element is only a container for graphics.
+The &lt;canvas&gt; element is only a container for graphics.
 In order to draw the graphics, you are supposed to use a script.
 Canvas has several strategies when it comes to drawing paths, boxes, circles, text & adding images.

 **Example:**